TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 :url: https://embed.grasple.com/exercises/3f14573a-1d4c-4a4b-ae48-ccb168005702?id=70373
 :label: grasple_exercise_3_1_2
 :dropdown:
-:description: To specify the domain and the codomain of a linear transformation
+:description: To specify the domain and the codomain of a linear transformation.
 ::::::

 ::::::{grasple}